trilinos/Trilinos/commonTools/release/README.md

     - `fork` pointing to your own Trilinos fork
 - Valid SSH key that is registered with your GitHub account.
   - Required for pushing to GitHub
-- `GITHUB_TOKEN` environment variable set to a token for the target repository.
+- `GITHUB_TOKEN` environment variable set to a token for the upstream / origin repository.
   - GitHub fine-grain token with:
     - Admin (read/write), needed for modifying branch protection rules.
     - Pull Request (read/write)